The Fowey estuary in soft afternoon light — terraced houses climbing the hillside, boats moored on the river, woods on the opposite bank.

 Bodinnick & Lanteglos

 Just upriver from Fowey on the east bank — Bodinnick is the location of the car ferry that crosses to Fowey, and the home of the Old Ferry Inn and Daphne du Maurier's family house.
 Self-catering options up the lane into Lanteglos parish are typically larger farmhouses with extensive gardens.
-Quietest of all Fowey-area bases — properly rural, with the South West Coast Path running through.
+Quietest of all Fowey-area bases — properly rural, with the South West Coast Path running through and the Hall Walk to Polruan starting at the door.

 Best for